sohahere/custom_instruction_project/custom_instruction_project/README.md

 ✅ Watch the magic happen ✨

-🎓 What I Learned (and You Will Too)
+🎓 What I Learned (and You Will, Too)

 🧠 How compiler instructions can be simulated

-💡 That even small programs can be powerful
+💡 Even small programs can be powerful

 🧼 Clean coding and input/output logic

 📦 How to organize a project and write documentation

-🌐 GitHub is our coding resume

 🌍 GitHub Link (Where the Magic Lives)